pdonald/iems/Readme.md

 ### Vagrant

-[Vagrant](https://www.vagrantup.com/) is a tool that lets you quickly launch machines in VirtualBox.
+[Vagrant](https://www.vagrantup.com/) is a tool that lets you quickly launch virtual machines in VirtualBox.

 #### Windows